 Intermountain Allergy & Asthma

 Intermountain Allergy & Asthma has a long standing reputation of excellence in serving our Wasatch Front communities for well over 30 years.
-Our conveniently located offices in Draper and Ogden provide a wide range of Allergy and Immunology services provided by American Board of Allergy and Immunology certified physicians specializing in allergy and asthma care.
+Our conveniently located office in Draper provides a wide range of Allergy and Immunology services provided by American Board of Allergy and Immunology certified physicians specializing in allergy and asthma care.

 Why It Is Important To Choose A Board-Certified Physician?